I am resolved,

 2. To know and do God's will first, and to glorify Him by serving others.
 Making money is good, but secondary.
-Up to 50% of profits, beyond operating expenses and publishing projections in Bouquet of Enterprises are to be given away as the Spirit of God prompts me.
+Most of the profits, beyond operating expenses and publishing projections in Bouquet of Enterprises are to be given away as the Spirit of God prompts me.
 My goal is to be a Generous Giver like God.
 (Proverbs 8:10-11, 18-21; Proverbs 11:24-27; Proverbs 17:16).

 3. God will not let His righteous ones starve, so I will not fret about my own personal needs, nor for this business, as it belongs to Him too.
 God will meet all needs.
 (Proverbs 10:3; Proverbs 19:17; Proverbs 23:4-5).

 4. To be fair with my prices and accurate with my weights or measurements; no fudging of numbers to the disadvantage of others.
 (Proverbs 11:1).